wolfj123/How-To-Create-a-Character-for-Call-of-Cthulhu-RPG/README.md

 `Magic Points` = `POW` / 5

 ## Skills
 This section includes your character's `skills`.
-When first creating a character, your skills come from either your `occupation` (your job) or your `Personal Interests`. <br/>
+When first creating a character, your skills come from either your `occupation` (your job) or your `Personal Interests`.
+During your adventures your skills may be enhanced through experience. <br/>
-Notice that in your `character sheet`, there are numbers listed next to the `skills`.
+Notice that in your `character sheet` there are numbers listed next to the `skills`.
 These are `default skills`.
 You always get these points regardless of `occupation` or `personal interests`.

 ### Occupation
 Each occupation gives you a list of 8 `skills` + `Credit Rating`. `Credit Ratings` is a general way of defining how rich you are and how upper class you look.